 - strawberry and orange smoothie

-It’s always a great idea to make one of these if you are expecting children at your Christmas party.
-The kids will love boiled custard too!
+It's always a great idea to make one of these if you are expecting children at your Christmas party.
+The kids will love these Christmas Tree Brownies too!

 Have I tempted you with this delicious Christmas gin cocktail recipe?
 How would you serve yours?
 Let me know in the comments section below!Print